fusiongyro/lbac/tutor8.md

 installment  we dealt with lexical scanning,  and  I  showed  you simple but powerful ways to remove the single-character barriers.

-Throughout the whole study, I've emphasized  the  KISS philosophy ...
-Keep It Simple, Sidney ... and I hope by now  you've realized just  how  simple  this stuff can really be.
+Throughout the whole study, I've emphasized  the  KISS philosophy… Keep It Simple, Sidney… and I hope by now  you've realized just  how  simple  this stuff can really be.
 While there are for sure areas of compiler  theory  that  are truly intimidating, the ultimate message of this series is that in practice you  can just